nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 	export PATH=/usr/local/bin:$PATH

-Once you've added the line of code, you can save the file by typing pressing control + O, then control + X. You'll find yourself back at the command line and needing to update your terminal session like so.
+Once you've added the line of code, you can save the file by typing pressing control + O. Doing so lets you adjust the file name.
+Just leave it as is, then hit enter to save.
+Hit control + X to exit.
+You'll find yourself back at the command line and needing to update your terminal session like so.
 Copy and paste the next line of code into your terminal and hit enter.

 	source ~/.bash_profile